-The Costs and Permits Required for DIY Roofing
+TRUE Costs for DIY Roofing in 2023

 How much does it cost to reshingle your own roof?

-Do you really need permits?
+Do you really need permits to replace a roof?

 Not sure reroofing your home is the right choice?